-A.: Course dates and times will be posted to the Calendar Events Summary.
+A.: Course dates and times will be posted to the calendar Events Summary.
 Find a clinic that you would like to attend, click on the event, and follow the instructions provided to register for it.
-All courses require pre-registration and payment through the Learning Center before attending.
+All courses require registration and payment through the Learning Center before attending.